Dave Heffernan

+Heffernan studied at University of Galway.
+He played Gaelic football for Ballina Stephenites while growing up, with his father Ivan a former inter-county player who won All-Ireland titles with Mayo and UCD.
+His uncle Niall also played for Mayo, managed Ballina Stephenites to several Mayo Senior Football Championship titles and managed the Mayo under-20 football team.

 Career

 Connacht

-The Mayo native went to school in Blackrock College before playing with Connacht at Under-19 and Under-20 level.
+The County Mayo native went to school in Blackrock College before playing with Connacht at Under-19 and Under-20 level.
 Heffernan joined the Connacht Academy in 2011.
 Heffernan had played in the 2011–12 Pro12, making his first start against Scarlets on 2 March 2012, while still an academy player.
 He played as a blindside flanker, and stayed on the field for the full 80 minutes.
 After having spent two years in the Connacht Academy, Heffernan progressed to the full senior set-up, ahead of the 2013–14 Pro12 season.

 Before the start of the 2013–14 season, Heffernan was converted from a back-row forward into a hooker.
 He made his first senior appearance in his new position on 26 October 2013, coming on as a replacement for Seán Henry against Leinster.
 In total, Heffernan made 12 appearances in the 2013–14 league, 11 of these coming from the bench.
 In April 2014, Heffernan signed a contract extension with Connacht to keep him with the side until the end of the 2014–15 season.